 Includes 55 products, offering the most comprehensive solution to download streaming video from Amazon Prime, Netflix, Disney+, and over 1,000+ sites.

 What makes it even better is that StreamFab isn’t just for Udemy.
-You can also use it to save videos from YouTube, Facebook, and over a thousand other websites.
+It’s designed to work across many mainstream sites for offline viewing management, as long as the content is lawfully accessible to you.
 It’s fast, smooth, and built with learners in mind.

 Tired of ads ruining your study rhythm?
 StreamFab fixes that by removing them completely during downloads.
 You also get total control—set your video resolution (up to 1080p HD), choose the audio track you want, and add subtitles when needed.